cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 offers to the proposer when creating the next block.
 In practice, however, not all transactions have the same importance for the application logic, especially when it comes to latency requirements.
-Depending on the application, we may think of countless categories of transactions based on their importance and requirements, spanning from IBC messages, transactions for exchanges, for smart contract execution, for smart contract deployment, grouped by SDK modules, and so on.
+Depending on the application, we may think of countless categories of transactions based on their importance and requirements, spanning from IBC messages to transactions for exchanges, for smart contract execution, for smart contract deployment, grouped by SDK modules, and so on.
 Even transactions prioritized by economic incentives could be given a preferential treatment.
 Or big transactions, regardless of their nature, could be categorized as low priority, to mitigate